Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 In Episode 2:

-- Obi-Wan's blade style Soresu (Form 3) matches very poorly against Dooku's Makashi (Form 2), giving him an automatic disadvantage.
+- Obi-Wan's blade style Soresu (Form 3) matches very poorly against Dooku's Makashi (Form 2), giving him a substantial disadvantage.

 - Obi-Wan held Dooku off long enough for Anakin to recover, saving them both.

-- Even once wounded, Obi-Wan aided Anakin by tossing him his blade, allowing the younger Jedi to temporarily put Dooku on the defensive.
+- Even when wounded, Obi-Wan aids Anakin by tossing him his blade, allowing the younger Jedi to temporarily put Dooku on the defensive.

 In Episode 3: